5th February, 2025

 Unfortunately, this rule applies even if the hard hat has never been used.

-A hard hat doesn't go straight to use right after it is created.
+A hard hat doesn't go straight to use immediately after it is created.
 A hard hat might be sat in a shop or storage for the first year after manufacture, and then purchased and kept in storage ready for use.
-When you come to use it, you notice it has already expired.

-Hard hats are designed to deflect the force of impact, but if the plastic shell has deteriorated, not only could the hard hat be more likely to break, striking objects are more likely to penetrate rather than be deflected.
+Hard hats are designed to deflect the force of impact, but if the plastic shell has deteriorated, the hard hat could be more likely to break, and striking objects are more likely to penetrate rather than be deflected.

 If your hard hat has expired, then its maximum lifespan has been reached.